sblondon/cvers/README.md

 The behaviour is equivalent to `dpkg --compare-versions`.

-## Optional parameter
+## Optional parameters

-`--pre-release-touchs-digit`: if letter touches the main block (for example 1.0a), it is confired as a prelease version.
+ - `--pre-release-touchs-digit`: if letter touches the main block (for example 1.0a), it is confired as a prelease version.
 By default, it is considered as a post-release version.
+ - `--epoch <char>`: set epoch character delimiter.
+By default, it's `:`.

 ## Use-case example